 - Videos of people enjoying it

-And as most products have an expiration date, the web owners should be very flexible with delivery.
+And as most products expire, the webstore’ owners should be very flexible with delivery.

 The company’s campaign Share a Coke went far beyond bottles with different names.
 Now on the Coca-Cola webstore, users can create a customized bottle or six-pack, as well as clothes, glasses, and other gifts.
 Every product is configurable in its own way.
 After designing, the customer can put it in the shopping cart or add it to the wishlist.
 The store is focused on the holiday season and gifts, so the shopping cart is a little bit different with the functionality to add a gift message to the purchase.

 Caskers is a New York seller of rare whiskeys and spirits.
-The website’s goal is to provide VIP experience to their customers, make them become a part of the community rather than buy a single bottle of whiskey.
+The website’s goal is to provide a VIP experience to its customers and make them a part of the community rather than buy a single bottle of whiskey.
 The approach explains all the features that the site has.

-One of the most interesting functionalities is the Caskers Concierge.
+One of the most exciting functionalities is the Gift Concierge.
 This online feature helps to find a perfect spirit as a gift.
-Users take a quiz stating the type of spirit a receiver likes and the flavor he or she dislikes, the occasion and the price range.
-After that the concierge generates the suggestions for the spirits that fit as a gift for the particular person and occasion.
+Users take a quiz stating the type of spirit a receiver likes, the flavor they dislike, the occasion, and the price range.
+After that, the concierge generates suggestions for the spirits that fit as gifts for the particular person and occasion.

-The website also has a decent product preview with a short description of spirits, shipment tracking, and integration with their own order fulfillment system to manage products.
+The website also has a shipment tracking system and integration with its order fulfillment system to manage products.

 Hardware and Appliances

 Content is a king for Hardware & Appliances ecommerce websites.
-But besides good product descriptions and detailed guide, most of these sites should have:
+But besides good product descriptions and detailed guides, most of these sites should have: